MarcusWolschon/osmeditor4android/documentation/docs/help/it/Introduction.md

 _Before we start: most screens have links in the menu to the on-device help system giving you direct access to information relevant for the current context, you can easily navigate back to this text too.
 If you have a larger device, for example a tablet, you can open the help system in a separate split window.
-All the help texts and more (FAQs, tutorials) can be found on the [Vespucci documentation site](https://vespucci.io/) too._
+All the help texts and more (FAQs, tutorials) can be found on the [Vespucci documentation site](https://vespucci.io/) too.
+You can further start the help viewer directly on devices that support short cuts with a long press on the app icon and selecting "Help"_

 # Introduzione a Vespucci

-Vespucci è un editor completo per OpenStreetMap, che supporta la maggior parte delle funzionalità disponibili con gli editor desktop. È stato testato su Android nelle versioni dalla 2.3 alla 10.0, oltre che su alcune varianti di AOSP.
-Nota: anche se i dispositivi mobile hanno raggiunto la capacità dei rivali desktop, alcuni dispositivi particolarmente vecchi tendono ad avere poca memoria disponibile e ad essere piuttosto lenti.
-Dovresti tenerne conto quando usi Vespucci e agire di conseguenza, ad esempio mantenendo l'area che stai modificando ad una dimensione ragionevole.
+Vespucci is a full featured OpenStreetMap editor that supports most operations that desktop editors provide.
+It has been tested successfully on Google's Android 2.3 to 14.0 (versions prior to 4.1 are no longer supported) and various AOSP based variants.
+A word of caution: while mobile device capabilities have caught up with their desktop rivals, particularly older devices have very limited memory available and tend to be rather slow.
+You should take this in to account when using Vespucci and keep, for example, the areas you are editing to a reasonable size.

 ## Mappare con Vespucci